andrewathalye/destiny-unpacker-ada/README.md

 To build from source, you'll need GNAT FSF 12.1.0 or higher (from GCC).
 GPRBuild, Ninja, and OpenSSL are also needed.
 GNAT GPL 2021 may also work, but I've begun to use Ada 2022 features so there may be some edge cases.

+Important: Make sure to clone this repository, rather than downloading a source code tarball, since it uses Git submodules.
-Run `ninja` to build the project.
-Run `ninja destinyunpacker_static` to produce a release build.
+Run `ninja` to build necessary library files.
-This will produce a build of the program with a "dummy" Oodle SO and no Windows Oodle DLL.
+This will produce a build of linoodle and the "dummy" library files necessary to build the program.
-Follow the instructions above to acquire the necessary files.
+Follow the instructions above to acquire the real Oodle libraries if you need them.
-Please note that WEM files are not compressed - you can stick with the dummy SO for that, but a DLL is required for the program to launch.

->	Note: Even though this program is licensed under the GPL, its linking with Oodle makes the actual license unclear.
->	I optionally make this program available under the terms of the LGPL for anyone whom that would assist.
+Run `gprbuild -Pdestinyunpacker` to build the program in development mode, or `gprbuild -Pdestinyunpacker -Xmode=static` for release mode.
+Development mode produces smaller, faster executables, but they cannot be given to other people or released since they have GNAT dependencies.

 Reference
 ---------

+>	Note: This program is for use for educational purposes only.
+>	RAD Game Tools, Epic Game Tools, etc. reserve the right to define the terms under which users may
+>	use Oodle and related software, to which they own the copyright.
+>	If unsure, you might consider purchasing a license to Oodle 2.9.

+>	Even though this program is licensed under the GPL, its linking with Oodle makes the actual license unclear.
+>	I optionally make this program available under the terms of the LGPL v3 for anyone whom that would assist.

 Currently supported versions of the game are d1be (Destiny 1 Big Endian / PS3), d1 (Destiny 1 Little Endian / PS4),
 prebl (Destiny 2 before Beyond Light), and postbl (Destiny 2 after Beyond Light).